Dottie West: Early life

-At age 17, her father had found a job working for the Ford Motor Company in Detroit, Michigan.
+When she was 17, her father had found a job working for the Ford Motor Company in Detroit, Michigan.
 He threatened to take Dorothy out of school so she could move to Detroit with him.
 After being told the news by her father, Dorothy became uncontrollably emotional at school.
-The same day, she confessed the molestation to her high school teachers.
+The same day, she confessed the molestation to her high-school teachers.
 Hollis Marsh was then arrested on rape and incest charges.
 Dorothy subsequently went to live with the county sheriff for several weeks, while her mother moved the family into a McMinnville apartment.
 Dorothy later testified in court against her father.
 Hollis was ultimately found guilty of all charges and sentenced to 40 years at Tennessee State Prison.
-He eventually died in prison in 1967.
+He died in prison in 1967.

 Dorothy moved back into her mother's McMinnville apartment.
 Her mother had to go on welfare to support her family.
 Along with her mother, Dorothy became a waitress at a local restaurant.
 Her mother moved the family into a house and opened up her own restaurant in McMinnville.
 During this time, Dorothy began going by the name of Dottie.
 She also began singing and playing guitar in a high-school band called the Coonskins.
 The group played at high school events, square dances, picnics, and other local events.
 Following high-school graduation, a McMinnville businessman got Dottie a music scholarship to attend Tennessee Polytechnic Institute.
 During her first day, Dottie met fellow student and steel guitar player Bill West, whom she later married.
 As a result, she changed her name to Dottie West.